 The type of wildlife on display at Amicalola Falls State Park is dependent on the season.
 One can expect to encounter deer, raccoon, opossum, owl, hawk, snake, black bear and squirrel to name a few of our woodland residents.

 No, there is no direct hiking trail available from the campground to the falls.
 We recommend driving to the top of the falls from the campground.
-If you do hike to the falls using one of our other accessible hiking trails, it is recommended that you obtain a copy of the park map, available at the lodge and Visitor’s Center, before any hiking activities to prevent becoming disoriented or lost.
+If you do hike to the falls using one of our other accessible hiking trails, it is recommended that you obtain a copy of our Georgia State Parks Map, available at the lodge and Visitor Center, before any hiking activities to prevent becoming disoriented or lost.

 Please see the site description and measurements that are available on the park map.
 Simply click on the campsite area in the top left-hand corner to activate the interactivity and then you will have the ability to click on any of the numbered campsites in order to see a picture, description and measurements.